Course Environment Setup

 Blade CLI

-The Blade CLI tool can simplify many development tasks.
+Liferay provides Blade CLI to simplify many development tasks.
 You can use it to create new workspaces, get server bundles, spin up Liferay instances, and more.
-See Blade CLI installation instructions.
+For this course, Blade is strongly recommended.
+Before proceeding, see Blade CLI for installation instructions.

 Once finished, run this command to verify Blade is installed and ready to use: